andreasm80/blog.local/content/post/2023-11-23-tkgi-nsx-nsx-alb/index.md

 ![networking](images/image-20231123120614535.png)

 Here I will select Antrea.
 I will do that because I want to use NSX ALB as the loadbalancer provider and Antrea as the CNI.
 I know I will not get the benefit from NCP automatically creating the networks for me in NSX and some other NCP features as bridging, easy choice whether I want to NAT or no NAT etc. But this blog post is about running TKGi together with NSX, NSX ALB and Antrea.
-NSX will still be my main network provider in this setup as the networks are easily created in NSX and I have the benefit of using the DFW for my worker nodes.
-But I dont get the labels from NCP though..
-Maybe I will update the post with an NSX integrated installation also..
+NSX will still be my main network provider in this setup as networks are easily created in NSX and I have the benefit of using the DFW for my worker nodes and the Antrea NSX Integration I have written about [here](https://blog.andreasm.io/2023/06/01/managing-antrea-in-vsphere-with-tanzu/#integrating-antrea-with-nsx-t).

 For more information on the differnet network topologies have a look [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid-Integrated-Edition/1.18/tkgi/GUID-console-deploy-wizard.html#networking)

-This first installation of TKGi can be called a foundation, that means we can have several TKGi installations with their own OPs manager, Bosh etc, sharing some common components as NSX (not using same Tier0 but dedicated Tier0s pr foundation).
+This first installation of TKGi can be called a foundation, that means we can have several TKGi installations with their own Ops Managers, Bosh instances etc, sharing some common components as NSX (not using same Tier0 but dedicated Tier0s pr foundation).
 The benefits of running multiple TKGi foundations is that we can have unique configurations done pr foundation.
 See more [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid-Integrated-Edition/1.18/tkgi/GUID-nsxt-multi.html?hWord=N4IghgNiBcIGYHsCuA7AJmALgSwSkAvkA)

 Now that I have selected the Topology Antrea, I will fill out the necessary network information accordingly.
 The Deployment Network Resource is for the TKGi management components and the Service Network Resource is for the Kubernetes Cluster nodes.